distancify/handbook/sop/release-manager/saas.md

 1. Find the **Version** in Octopus and click `Deploy to Production`.
-2. Once deployed, perform any post-deployment tasks These tasks should be added to the Release work item (see [Create and Deploy Release Candidate (RC) to Staging](create-and-deploy-release-candidate-rc-to-staging) section).
+2. Once deployed, perform any post-deployment tasks These tasks should be added to the Release work item (see [Create and Deploy Version to Staging](create-and-deploy-version-to-staging) section).
 If possible, they should be performed by the Release Manager, but if not possible, a Developer may be called in during the deployment.
 3. Merge the `next` branch to `master/main` branch (but don't delete it, leave it for future PRs)
 4. Write a proper Release Notes document in the project's related customer accessible wiki